abelardopardo/ontask_b/docs_src/Tutorial/Tasks/action_personalized_text.rst

 This is the format to instruct OnTask to check the value of the condition ``Program is FASS`` and include the surrounded text only if the condition is true.

 Repeat the procedure and create three more conditions such that they are true if the value of the *Program* columns is equal to *FSCI*, *FEIT*, and *SMED* respectively.
-Insert three more messages in the text area that are controled by their respective conditions.
+Insert three more messages in the text area that are controlled by their respective conditions.
 At the end, each sentence will be surrounded by text referring to each of the four conditions you created:

 .. figure:: /scaptures/tutorial_personalized_text_condition_inserted2.png
    :align: center